How to Install Windows on Your Mac (When All Else Fails)

 Installing Windows on a Mac can be time-consuming and may seem difficult, but with Boot Camp, it's effortless.
 Installing Boot Camp means checking if your Mac is compatible, downloading Windows ISO file, creating a partition for Windows, and then following the prompts to install it.
 Once you have installed Boot Camp, you'll be able to easily switch between macOS and Windows on your Mac.

-1. Get a Windows disk image
+1. Step 1: Get a Windows disk image

 The first step to installing Windows on your Mac is to obtain a Windows disk image ISO file.
 You can do this by visiting the Microsoft website, here's how.
 Head over to the Windows 10 disk image download website and navigate to the "Select Edition" menu.
 From there, choose Windows 10 and click "Confirm".
 Once you've confirmed your selection, click "64-bit Download" and then "Save" to begin downloading the ISO file.

-2. Open Boot Camp Assistant
+2. Step 2: Open Boot Camp Assistant

 Once you have made sure that your Mac is compatible with Windows, the next step is to open Boot Camp Assistant.
 This application is already built into your Mac and it guides you through the process of installing Windows on your computer.
 To open Boot Camp Assistant, go to your Applications folder and find the Utilities folder.
 Inside this folder, look for the Boot Camp Assistant icon and click on it.